Rogue-Frontier/Oblivia/Syntax.md

 [1 2 3] ?| ?(a) a = 3
 ```

-# Function-state locals
+# Function locals
-State variables that are only used by one function can be placed in a secret scope only known by that function.
-The defined function is then implemented via a callable object.
+State variables that are only used by one function can be placed in a scope only known by that function.
+The defined function is then converted to an object.

 ```
 fibs(10) | print